laravel/docs/scheduling.md

 Using either the `pingBefore($url)` or `thenPing($url)` feature requires the Guzzle HTTP library.
 You can add Guzzle to your project using the Composer package manager:

     composer require guzzlehttp/guzzle

+<a name="background"></a>
+## Run in the background

+By default multiple commands destined to be scheduled at the same run will execute sequentially.
+This can significantly skew the start time of later commands if earler ones take longer.

+To mitigate this you can run commands in the background:

+    $schedule->command('analytics:report')
+             ->daily()
+             ->runInBackground();